 As state and municipal governments increasingly move toward ordering people to shelter in place to blunt the spread of COVID-19, Pioneer Library System service has been altered.
-The Pioneer Library System will reopen its libraries in multiple phases during May.
-Limited in-building services will resume on Monday, May 18, library leadership has announced.
+Limited in-building services have resumed.

 Following recommendations from city leaders on social distancing and safe practices, only limited, essential library services will be offered.
 Included are essential computer access (limited to two 30-minute sessions daily), curbside pickup of materials, copying, faxing and scanning.
 Staff will advise and pull items for customers hoping to browse materials.